ActuallyConnor/ramsey-uuid/CONTRIBUTING.md

   to update the description.
 * Please **write tests** for any new features you add.
-* Please **ensure that tests pass** before submitting your pull request. uuid-ts automatically runs tests for pull requests.
+* Please **ensure that tests pass** before submitting your pull request. ramsey-uuid automatically runs tests for pull requests.
 However, running the tests locally will help save time. _Hint: run `npm run test`._
 * **Use topic/feature branches.** Please do not ask to pull from your main branch.
     * For more information, see "[Understanding the GitHub flow][gh-flow]."